Cardagon/popout-resizer/README.md

 # Contact

 If you have any questions about the module or troubles, feel free to create an issue here or send me a ping in the FoundryVTT discord channel @Cardagon

+# Updates

+## 0.2 - 2020-6-18
+- Fixing bug that would remove re-sizing when ending turn, or changing turn on the combat tracker

+## 0.1 - 2020-6-16
+- Ability to re-size popouts from the side toolbar